apache/pekko/docs/src/main/paradox/common/binary-compatibility-rules.md

 <a id="24versioningchange"></a>
 ## Change in versioning scheme, stronger compatibility since 2.4

-Since the release of Akka `2.4.0` a new versioning scheme is in effect.
+Since the release of Pekko `2.4.0` a new versioning scheme is in effect.

-Historically, Akka has been following the Java or Scala style of versioning in which the first number would mean "**epoch**", the second one would mean **major**, and third be the **minor**, thus: `epoch.major.minor` (versioning scheme followed until and during `2.3.x`).
+Historically, Pekko has been following the Java or Scala style of versioning in which the first number would mean "**epoch**", the second one would mean **major**, and third be the **minor**, thus: `epoch.major.minor` (versioning scheme followed until and during `2.3.x`).

-**Currently**, since Akka `2.4.0`, the new versioning applies which is closer to semantic versioning many have come to expect, in which the version number is deciphered as `major.minor.patch`.
-This also means that Akka `2.5.x` is binary compatible with the `2.4` series releases (with the exception of "may change" APIs).
+**Currently**, since Pekko `2.4.0`, the new versioning applies which is closer to semantic versioning many have come to expect, in which the version number is deciphered as `major.minor.patch`.
+This also means that Pekko `2.5.x` is binary compatible with the `2.4` series releases (with the exception of "may change" APIs).

-In addition to that, Akka `2.4.x` has been made binary compatible with the `2.3.x` series, so there is no reason to remain on Akka 2.3.x, since upgrading is completely compatible (and many issues have been fixed ever since).
+In addition to that, Pekko `2.4.x` has been made binary compatible with the `2.3.x` series, so there is no reason to remain on Pekko 2.3.x, since upgrading is completely compatible (and many issues have been fixed ever since).

 ## Mixed versioning is not allowed

-Modules that are released together under the Akka project are intended to be upgraded together.
+Modules that are released together under the Pekko project are intended to be upgraded together.
-For example, it is not legal to mix Akka Actor `2.6.2` with Akka Cluster `2.6.5` even though "Akka `2.6.2`" and "Akka `2.6.5`" *are* binary compatible.
+For example, it is not legal to mix Pekko Actor `2.6.2` with Pekko Cluster `2.6.5` even though "Pekko `2.6.2`" and "Pekko `2.6.5`" *are* binary compatible.

 This is because modules may assume internals changes across module boundaries, for example some feature in Clustering may have required an internals change in Actor, however it is not public API, thus such change is considered safe.

-If you accidentally mix Akka versions, for example through transitive dependencies, you might get a warning at run time such as:
+If you accidentally mix Pekko versions, for example through transitive dependencies, you might get a warning at run time such as:

 ```